In this section

 Listening to your feedback

-At York Teaching Hospital NHS Foundation Trust, we aim to provide safe, effective healthcare to our community.
+We aim to provide safe, effective healthcare to our community.
 Your feedback, both positive and negative, helps us improve the quality of our care.

 Most NHS care and treatment goes well.
 If you have received excellent care or had a particularly good experience, please let us know.